posted September 10, 2018

 By Columbia Southern University and Diana Woolf

-In April 2018, Diana Woolf, a 47-year-old fire service veteran from Highland Hills, Ohio, competed in an Ironman triathlon dressed in full turnout gear—something no woman has ever done before her.
+In April 2018, Diana Woolf, a 47-year-old fire service veteran from Highland Hills, Ohio and graduate of Columbia Southern University, competed in an Ironman triathlon dressed in full turnout gear, something no woman has ever done before her.
 Her reason?
-To raise awareness and funding to help firefighters cope with post-traumatic stress disorder (PTSD).
+To raise awareness and funding to help firefighters cope with post-traumatic stress disorder

-Studies have found that anywhere between approximately 7 percent and 37 percent of the nation’s more than 1 million firefighters meet the criteria for a current diagnosis of PTSD.
+Studies have found that anywhere between approximately 7 percent and 37 percent of the nation’s more than one million firefighters meet the criteria for a current diagnosis of PTSD.

 Defined as a mental health condition brought on after experiencing or witnessing a traumatic or disturbing event, PTSD’s high prevalence seems to make sense in firefighting.
 As first-responders,

 firefighters are exposed to human suffering, tragedy and more.

 Woolf knows this all too well.
 She has seen her fair share of distressing experiences; however, she didn’t notice what the trauma of the events was slowly doing to her.